Praveenms13/Flames_Calculator/README.md

 # Flames_Calculator
+Flames Calculator contains one of the most conceptual and logical thinking Algorithm.
-- Old Folder was deleted which contains flames calci and flames calci will be coded in several languages like cpp, python, js, php, bash and will commited here
+- Old Folder was deleted which contains flames calculator in many language
+- Flames calci will be coded in several languages like cpp, python, js, php, bash and will commited here